chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-turbulent-taylor-couette/3d-turbulent-taylor-couette.rst

 where :math:`A = -\frac{\omega \kappa^2}{1-\kappa^2}`, :math:`B = \frac{\omega r_i^2}{1-\kappa^2}`,  :math:`U = \omega r_i`, :math:`\kappa =  \frac{r_i}{r_o}`, :math:`d = r_o - r_i`, :math:`\epsilon` is a relaxing factor, :math:`r_i` is the inner cylinder radius, :math:`r_o` is the outer cylinder radius, r is the radial coordinate and z is the axial coordinate.

-For this particular case, the value for each variable can be found in the following table :
+For this particular case, the value for each variable can be found in the following table:

 .. list-table::
     :header-rows: 1